riddbtw/kovaaks-playlists/README.md

+# Note - this site will slowly be deprecated as sharecodes become the new method of sharing playlists

 # kovaaks-playlists
 Collection of playlists for Kovaaks.
 These are all the playlists that I've found through discord, twitter, youtube, and other avenues all consolidated into one place.